AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/2-Create-ec2-sg/_index.md

 ![Security Group Created](/images/1/00013.png?featherlight=false&width=90pc)

-**ðŸ’¡ Pro Tip**: You can modify security group rules at any time, and the changes take effect immediately.
+**💡 Pro Tip**: You can modify security group rules at any time, and the changes take effect immediately.
 This allows you to adjust access controls as your application requirements evolve.

-\*\*⚠️\ Warning\*\*: Security groups are stateful â€” if you allow inbound traffic on a specific port, the corresponding outbound response traffic is automatically allowed, regardless of outbound rules.
+\*\*⚠️ Warning\*\*: Security groups are stateful — if you allow inbound traffic on a specific port, the corresponding outbound response traffic is automatically allowed, regardless of outbound rules.